bamboothemes/template-docs/ecolife/content/4_extensions.md

 Extensions used on the demo site.
 ====

-The following extensions are featured on the xero demo site.
+The following extensions are featured on the ecolife demo site.

 Zentools
 ----